okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 A new Okta Secure Identity collection is available in the Okta Integration Network (OIN) catalog.
 This collection identifies integrations that are part of the [Okta Secure Identity commitment](https://www.okta.com/secure-identity-commitment/).
 See the [OIN catalog](https://www.okta.com/integrations/?category=okta-secure-identity) for a list of integrations assigned to this collection.

-#### New Policy API property for authentication method object
+#### New Policies API property for authentication method object

-A new `userVerificationMethods` property is available for the `authenticationMethods` object of the [Policy API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy/#tag/Policy/operation/createPolicyRule!path=0/actions/appSignOn/verificationMethod/1/chains/authenticationMethods/userVerificationMethods&t=request).
+A new `userVerificationMethods` property is available for the `authenticationMethods` object of the [Policies API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy/#tag/Policy/operation/createPolicyRule!path=0/actions/appSignOn/verificationMethod/1/chains/authenticationMethods/userVerificationMethods&t=request).
 When you create a rule that uses the `AUTH_METHOD_CHAIN` verification method type, you can use this setting to specify the verification method for a user.

 #### Enhanced Dynamic Network Zones is GA in Production